Introduction

 General is default

 By default, cells start with the General format applied.
 The display of numbers using the General number format is somewhat "fluid".
 Excel will display as many decimal places as space allows, and will round decimals and use scientific number format when space is limited.
-The screen below shows the same values in column B and D, but D is narrower and Excel makes adjustments on the fly.
+The screen below shows the same values in columns B and D, but D is narrower and Excel makes adjustments on the fly.

 How to change number formats